hype-app/gestpay-api/source/includes/_wss2s_callrefunds2s.md

 | **`uicCode`** | [currency code](#currency-codes) | numeric | 3
 | `RefundReason` | a free-text reason for the refund.
 Used with fraud protection. | string | 50
 | `chargeBackFraud` | Flag for risk: <ul><li>`Y` - chargeback for fraud</li><li>`N` - chargeback not for a fraud</li></ul>
+| `orderDetail.ProductDetails` | in case you are using _Klarna_, fill this fields with info about the products that are refunded.
+A description of this field is in [OrderDetails](#orderdetails).

 <aside class="active">
 A transaction is uniquely identified by <code>shopLogin</code> + <code>bankTransactionId</code>.
 However, if the <code>shopTransactionId</code> is unique, the merchant can send just <code>shopLogin</code> + <code>shopTransactionId</code>.